48 Hours in Delhi, India

 On The Table

 As well as the crafted burgers and chips on the table, we had the ‘Pulled Chicken Burger’.
 A burger filled with spicy cream sauce, pickled onion slaw, pico de gallo & chipotle in a buttered toasted bun.
-One of the new set of burgers on their menu, which looked pretty reasonable but tasted delicious.
+One of the new sets of burgers on their menu looked pretty reasonable but tasted delicious.

 Overall, I felt it was a mixed bag experience, we had to ask the owners for the certificate whether it was halal, which they eventually provided.
 Although the burgers were quite dry to eat, especially the veg as it did go down well.
 However, the mocktails were delicious and probably the highlight of our meal.

 I was impressed by how good and clean this mall was in India.
 It felt like I was home, as the shops were just like UK brands and had a nice chilled vibe to end our Delhi trip.
 The food at Chillis was fairly reasonable, although I felt the burgers were quite dry.
 I did enjoy their mocktails were colourful and the taste was so good, but overall I was quite satisfied compared to other spots I went to in India.

 On the way back to Delhi airport we had a couple of hours to explore.
 Therefore, what better place than to visit the Lotus Temple, which looks just like the building in Sydney, Australia.
 The garden and the surroundings were truly beautiful to walk through as you can see below.
 I recommend checking it out and there is also a museum on the side of this building which has a history and some knowledge of all religions.
 Inside the temple, they had hourly

 Thanks for reading and taking the time to read my journey in Delhi, India.
 Truly enjoyed exploring this city as I got to see so many locations across New Delhi.
 I hope you’ve enjoyed the images and my experience.
 I’ve now uploaded a new vlog from this city, so you can check it out on my YouTube channel?